rjhintz/git_workflows/gitflow_awsweek.md

 * And then run:

 `$ git rebase aws-week-in-review/master master`

+## Sync Your Github Fork with Both Local and Base
+If your Github fork is behind the base master, update the fork to the level of your local, which you just rebased  with the base repository:

+`git push`

+You can check your Github fork to see if it is now even with the base repository.
+If so, it will say:

+`This branch is even with aws:master.`

 #### Note on Rebase
 Use `rebase` instead of `merge` to ensure that a linear history is